 - FDI Inflow:

-The personal income tax rate has been cut from 16 percent to a flat 15 percent.
+The personal income tax rate is a flat 15 percent.
 The top corporate tax rate is 19 percent.
-Other taxes include a value-added tax.
-The overall tax burden equals 38.5 percent of total domestic income.
-Government spending has amounted to 49.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.4 percent of GDP.
-Public debt is equivalent to 75.5 percent of GDP.
+The overall tax burden equals 39.4 percent of total domestic income.
+Over the past three years, government spending has amounted to 48.5 percent of total output (GDP), and budget deficits have averaged 2.0 percent of GDP.
+Public debt is equivalent to 74.2 percent of GDP.

-The regulatory framework allows business formation and operation to be efficient and dynamic.
-Bankruptcy proceedings are relatively straightforward.
-Labor regulations lack flexibility.
-Most prices are set by the market, but the government administers prices on tobacco and pharmaceuticals, surcharges in the state-run mobile payment system, and fees on connections to district heating systems, telecommunications, and electric companies.
+The government favors national and government-linked companies in certain industries.
+Some sectors face shortages of skilled employees.
+Inflexible labor regulations make adjustments difficult.
+The market sets most prices, but the government administers prices on tobacco and pharmaceuticals, surcharges in the state-run mobile payment system, and fees related to district heating systems, telecommunications, and electric companies.

 Trade is extremely important to Hungary’s economy; the combined value of exports and imports equals 175 percent of GDP.
 The average applied tariff rate is 1.6 percent.
 Nontariff barriers impede some trade.
 In general, government policies do not significantly interfere with foreign investment.
 The growing financial sector is open to competition, but banks have been negatively affected by special taxes and other regulatory changes in recent years.